WilcoMatthijssen/SubnetCalculator/README.md

 For the subnetcalculator to work it needs 2 things: an **IP address** and a **prefix**.
 The IP

-The IP address are 4 numbers between 0 and 255 and separated by dots.
+The IP address box allows public and private IP addresses.
 It can by set by typing it in the left part of the top purple box.

 ![image](Properties/IPdemo.PNG)